kvnchen/designing_data_intensive_apps/README.md

 There are several different encoding formats with different compatibility properties:

 - Programming language-specific encodings are restricted to a single programming language, and often fail to support forwards and backwards compatibility.
 - Textual formats like JSON, XML and CSV are widespread, and their compatibility depends on how you use them.
-They have optional schema languages which are sometimes helpful and sometimes a hinderance.
+They have optional schema languages which are sometimes helpful and sometimes a hindrance.
 These formats are somewhat vague about datatypes, so you have to be careful with things like numbers and binary strings.
 - Binary schema-driven formats allow compact, efficient encoding with clearly defined forward and backward compatibility semantics.
 They can be useful for documentation and code generation in statically typed languages.
 However, these formats have the downside that data needs to be decoded before it is human readable.

 <br>